-The Library's Local History collection includes many print and microform resources housed at the Headquarters Library, as well as online resources.
+The Library's Local History collection includes many print, digital, and microform resources housed at the Headquarters Library.

 Digital access to historical documents

 The Library, in cooperation with the Matheson History Museum, is pleased to offer digital access to a number of local historical documents, including very early yearbooks from Gainesville High School.
 It also includes the entire transcript of the Alachua Heritage: Living Portrait that was completed in 1999 and an 1899 Southern Bell Telephone Directory.
 Also included are the Historical and Architectural Surveys of both the Cities of Alachua and High Springs.
 This collection affords a glance at various aspects of life in Alachua County, Florida throughout the 20th century.